 – Learning to meditate and visualize helps you discover your true spiritual identity.
 Additionally, spiritual practices empower you to live in alignment with your true self.
 When you observe the world from a deeper wisdom, it naturally follows that your actions will as well.

 Another spiritual concern with marijuana is that it can cause users to get stuck in their heads, endlessly looping thoughts and ideas.
 It’s hard enough to reign in the mind when one is calm and clear-headed.
 But for the smokin’ yogi, it’s nearly impossible.
 You can bend and twist to your heart’s content, but your ability to connect more deeply within will be hindered by the ego’s ceaseless chatter.

-In case your thinking, “Well this sucks.”
-Know that spiritual integrity is something you develop over time.
+If you’re thinking “This sucks!” know that spiritual integrity is something you develop over time.
 We can’t float our way there in a cloud of smoke.
 It’s a daily practice.
-And just as we build muscles through daily exercise, we can build spiritual strength by cultivating awareness.
+And just as we build muscles through daily exercise, we can build spiritual strength by cultivating daily awareness.

 Choice = Freedom

 When you do, you get a sense of what it means to live in alignment with your best self.
-You can literally feel nature [spirit/soul/essence] buzzing within you.
+You literally feel nature (spirit/soul/essence) buzzing within you.
 That vibration is the sensation of being alive in the deepest sense of the word.